xhsu/LeaderMode/README.md

 | lm_ballot_boxes_opening_interval   | 0       | 0   | inf.| Server | The time interval of team scheme renewal. |
 | cl_holdtoaim                       | 0       | 0   | 1   | Client | [0 - Click to switch aiming.]<br/>[1 - Press & hold to stay aiming.] |

-### Credits
+## Credits
 * [ReGameDLL_CS](https://github.com/s1lentq/ReGameDLL_CS) (This mod was created on the basis of ReGameDLL_CS)
-* [Metahook](https://github.com/nagist/metahook) (A total game changer.
+* [Metahook](https://github.com/nagist/metahook) (A total game-changer.
 Literally and metaphorically.)
 * [FMOD](https://www.fmod.com/) (Via whom we get rid of the original obsolete sound system of GoldSrc.)

 ## How can I help the project?
-Just try it and contact me if you have anything to say.
+Just play it and contact me if you have anything to say.